Traveling from Santorini to Mykonos by ferry

 How long is the ferry ride from Santorini to Mykonos?

-The average duration of the trip is 3 hours, while the high-speed catamarans of Seajets and Minoan Lines perform this route in 2 hours and 20 minutes.
-There are many operators connecting Santorini and Mykonos every day, during summer, some vessels are Santorini Palace, Sifnos Jet, Superferry, Caldera Vista and more.
+The average duration of the trip is 3 hours, while the high-speed catamarans of Seajets and Minoan Lines perform this route in about two and a half hours.
+There are many operators connecting Santorini and Mykonos every day and some of the main vessels serving this route are Santorini Palace, Champion Jet 1, Champion Jet 2, Superferry (I or II), Superrunner and more.

 Distance from Santorini to Mykonos

-Both Mykonos and Santorini are islands of the Cyclades, southeast of mainland Greece.
+Both Mykonos and Santorini are islands of the Cyclades, located at the southeast of Greece's mainland.
 The distance between Mykonos and Santorini is equal to 73 miles or approximately 63 nautical miles.

 At which port of Mykonos do I arrive when travelling from Santorini?